Baron S. Lonner, M.D. - Orthopaedic Spine and Deformity Surgeon

 During his nearly 20 years of practice, Dr. Lonner has never lost sight of the importance of education and research in the Orthopaedic Spine field.† Currently, he is pursuing this interest in teaching as a Professor of Orthopaedic Surgery.† He also holds several professional memberships in national as well as international medical societies, including the NY State Orthopaedic Society and the Scoliosis Research Society, where he provides a significant contribution to current Orthopaedic Spine research.
 Click here for Dr. Lonnerís full CV.

-Dr. Lonnerís unsurpassed research efforts are a reflection of his commitment to patient welfare, which is at the foundation of his practice.†Dr. Lonner is the primary investigator of the Prospective Study of Scheuermannís Kyphosis, being conducted by the Harms Study Group.
+Dr. Lonnerís unsurpassed research efforts are a reflection of his commitment to patient welfare, which is at the foundation of his practice.†He is author or co-author of over 100 medical articles or publications.
+Dr. Lonner is the primary investigator of the Prospective Study of Scheuermannís Kyphosis, being conducted by the Harms Study Group.
+Additionally, Dr. Lonner maintains Leadership Roles with the Scoliosis Research Society.

 He strives to adapt customized treatment plans for each of his patients, focusing on cost-effective care and surgical management of deformities.† Through both his practice and research efforts, Dr. Lonner continues to shape the lives of his patients with surgical correction of spinal deformity and alleviation of its associated pain.